tcdi/plrust/doc/architecture.md

 ### postpanic

-The Postgres panic project maps the rust panic to the postgres panic, allowing Postgres to handle the panic within the transaction system.
+The PostgreSQL panic project maps the rust panic to the PostgreSQL panic, allowing PostgreSQL to handle the panic within the transaction system.

 ### postgrestd

 See [postgrestd](https://github.com/tcdi/postgrestd) for more details.

 ## Cross-Cutting Concerns